-- Describe in detail the emergency shelter service your agency intends to provide with the grant: Renovations, Operations, and/or Essential Services? - 2.
-For renovation requests, does the project address code deficiencies, health and safety violations, ADA compliance, increase bed capacity, energy conservation, or bathroom renovations to comply with Equal Access requirements? - 3.
-For each service listed in #1, provide a separate detailed description of why those services are needed, how the need was determined, your target population, and how the need is prioritized within the Continuum of Care (CoC). - 4.
-Provide a narrative that supports your request for funding. - a.
-Describe in detail why your community has a need for emergency shelter services. - b.
-Does your agency participate in the Point in Time (PIT) count? - c.
-Include factual point in time data (homeless persons) for your county. - d.
-What are the priorities of your CoC? - e.
-What is your target population ie. Veteran's, Chronic, Youth, etc. (should be in accordance with the priorities of the local Continuum of Care (CoC). - 5.
-List objectives, outcomes, and performance indicators projected for success. - 6.
-How does your program coordinate with other community service providers? - 7.
-Describe how you are coordinating with the Continuum of Care to use the coordinated entry process implemented by the CoC? - 8.
-How does your program determine eligibility for services? - 9.
-Describe how the project will serve individuals with American's with Disability Act (ADA) needs? - 10.
-List program limitations and special programmatic requirements for a person to receive assistance. i.e. residency requirement, single sex shelter, does not serve families. - 11.
-Does your program serve families and children up to and including age 18? - 12.
-How does your program move individuals and families from emergency shelter to permanent housing? - 13.
-For agencies providing essential services, describe your case-management program in detail. - 14.
-Does your agency participate in HMIS, ETO, or a comparable database? - 15.
-What steps will be taken to monitor the program for compliance? - 16.
+- 1. Describe in detail the emergency shelter service(s) your agency intends to provide with the grant: Renovations, Operations, and/or Essential Services?
+For each service provided, include a detailed description on why those services are needed in your community and how that need was determined, the target population, etc. For renovation requests, does the project address code deficiencies, health and safety violations, ADA compliance, increase bed capacity, energy conservation, or bathroom renovations to comply with Equal Access requirements? - 2.
+How does your agency participate in the Point in Time (PIT) Count?
+Provide factual Point in Time (PIT) Count data to support your request. - 3.
+How does your Emergency Shelter request align with your CoC's Strategic Plan? - 4.
+List objectives, outcomes, and performance indicators projected for success. - 5.
+How does your program coordinate with other community service providers? - 6.
+Describe how you are utilizing the Continuum of Care's Coordinated Entry System for your program. - 7.
+How does your program determine and document eligibility for services? - 8.
+Describe how the project will serve individuals with American's with Disability Act (ADA) needs? - 9.
+List program limitations and special programmatic requirements for a person to receive assistance. i.e. residency requirement, single sex shelter, does not serve families. - 10.
+How does your program move individuals and families from emergency shelter to permanent housing? - 11.
+For agencies providing essential services, describe your case-management program in detail. - 12.
+Does your agency participate in HMIS, ETO, or a comparable database? - 13.
 Does your program have the capacity to begin immediately?
-Please explain. - 17.
-How will your agency comply with Equal Access Rule and the Prohibition Against Involuntary Separation? - 18.
-How will the grantee monitor the program for compliance?
+Please explain. - 14.
+How will your agency comply with Equal Access Rule and the Prohibition Against Involuntary Separation?